+TP analysis is FFS

 6.4A.2.1.2.1 Test Purpose

 For 3UL carrier aggregation, the Error Vector Magnitude requirement should be defined for each component carrier.
 Requirement applies for the allocated component carrier, when all other component carriers are activated, but not allocated.